Skip to main content

 • Vulnerable to economic downturns in Japan.

-• Upcoming: Implementation of new Japanese government stimulus measures aimed at boosting economic growth, potentially benefiting small-cap companies.
+• Implementation of new Japanese government stimulus measures aimed at boosting economic growth, potentially benefiting small-cap companies.

-• Ongoing: Currency fluctuations between the US dollar and the Japanese yen impacting investment returns for US-based investors.
+• Currency fluctuations between the US dollar and the Japanese yen impacting investment returns for US-based investors.

 • Increased Investor Interest in Japanese Equities: The Japanese stock market has seen renewed interest from international investors due to corporate governance reforms and a focus on shareholder value.
 This trend could lead to increased inflows into funds like JOF, which specialize in Japanese equities.
 The market size for Japanese equities is substantial, with the Tokyo Stock Exchange being one of the largest in the world.
 Timeline: Ongoing.